Ross-Li/Ross-Li/README.md

 - 👋 Hi, I’m @Ross-Li, a financial engineering major student in CUHK(SZ).
-I really suck at programming, really.
 - 👀 I’m interested in:
-1. building a fully customizable stock screener and a real-time stock scanner
-2. designing a simple trading bot
+1. learning about `Quantlib`
+2. quantitative development
 - 🌱 I’m currently learning
-1. some data science things, Python and R
-2. algorithmic, quantitative and High-frequency trading
+1. C++
 - 💞️ I’m looking to collaborate on:

-You want to collabotate with me?
-Oh come on, find someone else better.
+1. projects about C++ learning
+2. quantitative library

 - 📫 How to reach me
 Email: ross89223@gmail.com